 California is the biggest market in the Nation.

 California makes up 11.1% of all sales of cars and light vehicles in the United States.
 It is the 8th largest economy in the world.
-California was the first state to institute emission standards and the standards it institutes today has an effect on the entire United Staes.
-PHEV/EV/BEV/ZEV are on the market because California demands a certain amount of Zero Emission Vehicles from each manufacturer.
+California was the first state to institute emission standards and the standards it institutes today to have an effect on the entire United States.
+PHEV/EV/BEV/ZEV is on the market because California demands a certain amount of Zero-Emission Vehicles from each manufacturer.